 Being able to plug-in to any normal 3 pin plug point means you don’t need to install special charging infrastructure and anywhere you find a plug point you can charge.

 Because there’s no engine, there’s no noise, vibration or smoke.
 Smooth, quiet electric scooters are much less stressful to ride and for safety you can now hear everything around you.
 Electric scooters don’t have an exhaust so there’s no chance of burning yourself on it and because this is clean technology electrics don’t leave a trail of pollution emissions behind you.
 EWIZZ electric scooter store electrical energy in high tech Lithium batteries and they use this to power zero emission & highly efficient electric motors.
-Riding electric scooters is super cool, saves you money, saves you time and saves our environment.

 Welcome to the future of transport.
 Get ahead, Get electric.